Old State Capitol State Historic Site

 Within these walls a great man rose to prominence to become the 16th president of the United States.
 It was here Lincoln spoke the immortal words, “A house divided against itself cannot stand…” as the threat of a Civil War loomed.

 The Old State Capitol is a reconstruction of Illinois' fifth statehouse, the first to be located in Springfield.
 It is here that Lincoln practiced law, served as a legislator and gave his famed House Divided speech on slavery in 1858.
 The building served as the seat of state government and a center of Illinois political life from 1839-1876.
+Also, the site of where Barack Obama announced his 2007 presidential candidacy.
 The current State Capitol Building is the center of state government, where visitors can watch Illinois politics in action when the legislature is in session.

 What's happening nearby...